Schuylkill Navy: Current members

 Established in 1877 and located at No. 2 Boathouse Row, Fairmount is on the National Register of Historic Places.
 Fairmount gained admission to the Schuylkill Navy in 1916 after it had been rejected for decades.
 In 1945 the boathouse underwent a huge expansion in which it merged with what was No. 3 on Boathouse Row to create the current Fairmount Rowing Association boathouse.
 Fairmount has called itself the "premiere club for Masters rowing in the mid-Atlantic region".
 Recently the club has produced several world class rowers.
-The club is currently coached by Ahsan Iqbal and is affiliated with La Salle University and Episcopal Academy.
+The club is currently coached by Patrick Rufo and is affiliated with the Episcopal Academy and Germantown Friends School.